Pandoranayak/Assignment/README.md

 - Validated that the user is redirected to the selected category page and the url contains the category
 - Validates the title of the landing page
 ```

+**Debugging**
+For debugging i have added follwoing checks:
+1. Custom logger - Logging is added in every step to verify where the script is getting error.
+2. Screenshots - Screenshots will be saved for the error screen.
+3. Screenrecord - A screenrecord of every scenario will be saved.